gbinal/Education-API-RFI/response_material.md

 ## Option 2 - A Complete Response

 Email [APIRFI@ed.gov] with a subject like "RFI #2014-08649 response".
 You can use the below Email Template and append your responses to the end.
-These can be free form or by copying and pasting individual prompts and including your responses to each prompt in line.
+These can be free form or by copying and pasting individual questions from the [below list](https://github.com/gbinal/Education-API-RFI/blob/master/response_material.md#the-specific-questions-asked-in-the-rfi) and including your responses to each prompt in line.

-## Email Template for Responses
+### Email Template for Responses

 > To Whom It May Concern.